masterzen/blog/_drafts/designing-a-keyboard-part3.md

 ### Routing the crystal oscillator

 Routing the crystal oscillator is easy as there are few tracks and components.
-But the crystal generates a square signal at 16 MHz.
+The crystal generates a square wave signal at 16 MHz.
 A [square signal](https://en.wikipedia.org/wiki/Square_wave#Fourier_analysis) is the combination of a lot of powerful harmonics in the frequency domain.
 Those are an issue for EMC, so special care has to be applied for placement and routing of the clock circuits.

-The first rule is that we have to make the `XTAL1` and `XTAL2` trace as short as possible, which means the crystal has to be as close as possible to the MCU, this is in order to minimize parasitic capacitance and interference.
+The first rule is that we have to make the `XTAL1` and `XTAL2` trace as short as possible, which means the crystal has to be as close as possible to the MCU, this is in order to minimize parasitic capacitance and interferences.
 For the same reason, avoid using vias in the crystal traces.

 The second rule is that we have to space other signals as much as possible to prevent the clock noise to be coupled to other traces (but also the reverse).
-To prevent as much as possible this effect, it is recommended to add a GND guard ring around the cristal traces.
+To prevent as much as possible this effect, it is recommended to add a GND guard ring around the crystal traces.

 The main problem with crystal oscillators is the return current.
-Every electrical circuit is a loop, so the current that gets in the crystal, needs to go back to somewhere for the crystal oscillator to work.
+Every electrical circuit form a loop, so the current that gets in the crystal, needs to go back to somewhere for the crystal oscillator to work.
 This return current is also a square signal containing high frequency harmonics.
 The problem is that the loop formed to return the current is a kind of antenna.
 If it is large, it will radiate a lot of EMI which we want to minimize (and also if it's an antenna it will be susceptible to external emission which we also want to minimize).
 I've seen design with a general ground and vias connected to the crystal GND: in such case this pour becomes a nice patch antenna.
 If we were to design this keyboard with a ground pour, the one under the crystal oscillator should be an island not connected to the rest of the ground pour to prevent radiating everywhere and to make sure the current return loop is as small as possible.
 In fact it's even better to add a ground pour guard ring on the same layer as the crystal (the loop formed in this case will be shorter than crossing the 1.6mm pcb).

 The 22pF load capacitors should be placed as close to the crystal as possible.